Nexus-labs-offcial/Nexus/roadmap.md

 The Nexus Forge will be the cornerstone of our decentralised AI training cloud platform.
 This innovative platform will enable AI models to be trained in a decentralised way, using the computing power of thousands of computers spread across the world.
 It will serve as the starting point for our adventure towards a powerful and open-source AGI.
 In this case, many avenues can be used to use peer-to-peer networks already in use, to link them together or to create new ones.

-## Étape 1.2 : Développement du Réseau de Neurones de Nexus
+## Étape 1.2 : Nexus Neural Network Development

 Part 1.2 will focus on the creation and development of the Nexus modular neural network. [as explained methodologically in this document which explains the basic architecture of Nexus](architechture_Nexus.md)